 Your take home pay will depend mainly on 3 things:

 - Money paid by your employer into your super fund

 There are some calculators available online to help you estimate what your take home pay will look like, but you can try to work it out by following a few steps:

-- subtract any money paid into super that is counted within your gross pay
+- Subtract any money paid into super that’s counted within your gross pay

-- divide this by your pay cycle, depending on whether you are paid weekly, fortnightly or monthly
+- Divide this by your pay cycle, depending on whether you’re paid weekly, fortnightly or monthly

 - Gross pay (before tax): Amount you’ve earned before deductions are taken out

 - Net pay (after tax) Amount that’s paid into your bank account once deductions (including HELP) are taken out.
 Often called ‘take home pay’

 - PAYG: Pay-as-you-go (PAYG) tax is withheld every time you’re paid.

 Australia has a tax-free threshold, which means that you can earn up to a certain amount of yearly income without paying tax.